About Us

 Our understanding of dizziness & vestibular disorders has moved considerably in the last two decades.
 The problem is that this hasn't always filtered into community practice.

-BalanceLab is built around the idea that community patients deserve the same standard of care as those seen at a teaching hospital - history-first, test-battery-informed, and interpreted as a whole rather than in parts.
-Your story remains the most powerful diagnostic tool available to us.
+BalanceLab is built around the idea that patients in our community deserve the same care as those seen at the big city centres - history-first, test-battery-informed, and interpreted as a whole rather than in parts.
+Your story remains the most powerful tool available to us.

-This means keeping pace with current literature, seeking cutting edge educational opportunities, and maintaining a commitment to providing technically sound and person-oriented care.
+This means keeping pace with current literature, seeking out cutting edge educational opportunities, working with partners in the community, and maintaining a commitment to providing technically sound and person-oriented care.

 Background